What is Direct Messaging?

 Notifying OP after a Direct Messaging User Leaves the Practice

 If a Direct Messaging user leaves their practice, the practice must notify OP immediately.
 When any user no longer needs to access PHI via Direct Messaging, the practice is obligated to notify OP.
 After receiving notification that a Direct Messaging user has left their practice, OP makes the necessary updates to the EMR Direct Messaging account.

 Pricing of Direct Messaging Addresses

 If a practice purchases Direct Messaging bundled with an OP package, all fees are included in the purchase and monthly maintenance contract.
 If a practice purchases Direct Messaging outside of an OP package, the practice must pay a one-time fee of $300 for the practice to be set up with Direct Messaging.
 This fee covers the cost of Identify Proofing for the practice and the set up of a subdomain (“opdirect”) for the practice to use for Direct Messaging.
 There is also a recurring fee (on a monthly basis) of $15 that is charged per address, per month.

 Practices can choose to use a subdomain of opdirect or a subdomain of a domain they already own.
 If a practice chooses to create its own subdomain, the practice must complete additional paperwork and must pay an additional one-time premium.
 There is no additional cost to use the opdirect subdomain.

 Obligation of Practices and Providers

-OP requires that any practice who participates in Direct Messaging to have one Direct Messaging address for each provider.
+OP requires that any practice that participates in Direct Messaging have one Direct Messaging address for each provider.
 OP will gather user data to calculate Stage 2 MU Core Measure for production and delivery of Summary of Care records.
 Each MU-eligible provider must have their own Direct Messaging email address and must use it appropriately for the measure to be calculated correctly.